Redefine, revalue and redesign

 The role of Triodos Bank

 Since 1980, Triodos Bank has been in business to help create a society that protects and promotes the quality of life of all its members, and that has human dignity at its core.
 For Triodos Bank the current crisis and the transition to a resilient and inclusive society mean it will target its capital and instruments even more precisely in favour of those that are leading the transitions to a more sustainable and inclusive economy.
-Triodos Bank has already published two vision documents on food and agriculture and energy and climate with a specific agenda for those topics.
+Triodos Bank has already published two vision documents on and with a specific agenda for those topics.